 How to create a dashboard wireframe

 Building a dashboard?
-Our step-by-step guide to dashboard wireframes has useful tips and best practices, and some key pitfalls to avoid!
+Our step-by-step guide to dashboard wireframes has useful tips, best practices, and even some key pitfalls to avoid!

 Wireframing dashboards can help teams align on business goals, get stakeholder buy-in, prevent scope creep, and make crucial decisions about data visualization before development begins.